appcypher/requests/README.md

 ### 🚀 DEPLOYMENT TO [AWS ECS](https://aws.amazon.com/ecs/)
-This project contains aws config files and scripts for automating deployment.
-The deployment process relies on the following AWS automation services:
+This project contains a buildspec.yml file for automating deployment.
+The deployment process relies on a few AWS automation services CodePipeline, CodeBuild.
+Ideally the buildspec file needs to be customized for your use case.

-- CodePipeline ...
-- CodeBuild ...
+However, if you are willing to take the manual approach, you can follow the steps below.

 ##### REQUIREMENTS
 - [AWS](https://aws.amazon.com) - Amazon web services